Kernelised Normalising Flows: Introduction

 Maximum likelihood is a fundamental approach to parameter estimation in the field of machine learning and statistics.
 However, its direct application to deep generative modelling is rare due to the intractability of the likelihood function.
 Popular probabilistic generative models such as Diffusion Models \citep{Dai2020SlicedIN} and Variational Autoencoders \citep{kingma2022autoencoding} instead resort to optimising the Evidence Lower Bound (ELBO), a lower bound on the log-likelihood, due to the challenges in evaluating likelihoods.

-The change of variables theorem offers a straightforward and elegant solution to compute the exact likelihood for deep generative models.
+The change of variables theorem offers a neat and elegant solution to compute the exact likelihood for deep generative modelling.
 These models, known as normalising flows, employ invertible architectures to transform complex probability distributions into simpler ones.
-Normalising flows excel in efficient density estimation and exact sampling, making them suitable for various applications.
+Normalising flows \citep{papamakarios2021normalizing,Kobyzev_2021} excel in efficient density estimation and exact sampling, making them suitable for various applications.

 Whilst flow-based models possess appealing properties rooted in invertibility, they also impose limitations on modelling choices, which can restrict their expressiveness.
 This limitation can be mitigated by employing deeper models with a higher number of parameters.
 For instance, the Glow model \cite{kingma2018glow} utilised approximately 45 million parameters for image generation on CIFAR-10 \cite{Krizhevsky09learningmultiple}, whereas StyleGAN3 \cite{karras2019stylebased}, a method that doesn't use likelihood optimisation, achieved a superior FID score with only about a million parameters.